cdktf/cdktf-provider-googlebeta/docs/googleSecureSourceManagerInstance.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.9.0/docs/resources/google_secure_source_manager_instance#id GoogleSecureSourceManagerInstance#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.10.0/docs/resources/google_secure_source_manager_instance#id GoogleSecureSourceManagerInstance#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `kmsKey`<sup>Optional</sup> <a name="kmsKey" id="@cdktf/provider-google-beta.googleSecureSourceManagerInstance.GoogleSecureSourceManagerInstance.Initializer.parameter.kmsKey"></a>

+- *Type:* java.lang.String

+Customer-managed encryption key name, in the format projects/* /locations/* /keyRings/* /cryptoKeys/*.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.10.0/docs/resources/google_secure_source_manager_instance#kms_key GoogleSecureSourceManagerInstance#kms_key}

+Note: The above comment contained a comment block ending sequence (* followed by /).
+We have introduced a space between to prevent syntax errors.
+Please ignore the space.

 ---